hughobrien/psu-constitution/README.md

 	5. Be the first spokesperson of the Union and be responsible for the co-ordination of all Union activities.
 He/She may, with the consent of the Executive Committee, form sub- committees, which may include any full members of the Union, for this purpose.

-	6. Train his/her replacement for a period of two weeks during the changeover.
+	6. Train their replacement for a period of two weeks during the changeover.

 	7. Be a full-time Sabbatical Officer.
-The President shall take a leave of absence from his/her studies for the duration of his/her tenure as President, and shall not enter into any employment, which is in conflict with, or impinges upon, his/her duties as President of the Union.
+The President shall take a leave of absence from their studies for the duration of their tenure as President, and shall not enter into any employment, which is in conflict with, or impinges upon, their duties as President of the Union.

 2. The Vice-President/Treasurer:

-	1. On the instruction of the President or in his/her absence the Executive, deputise for the President in all matters.
+	1. On the instruction of the President or in their absence the Executive, deputise for the President in all matters.

 	2. Co-ordinate the activities of Union representatives on Faculty Boards.
 He/She shall chair the Union Council and convene such meetings with the agreement of the executive.